-- Single-Rank and Dual-Rank modules - Single-sided and double-sided memory modules - Strongly recommend using the identical memory (same vendor, die revision and capacity) when using both SODIMM slots
+- Single-Rank and Dual-Rank modules - Single-sided and double-sided memory modules

-Higher-speed DDR4 SODIMM modules will actually operate at a maximum system memory speed of 1866 MHz.
+A higher-speed DDR4 SODIMM module will actually operate at a maximum system memory speed of 1866 MHz.

 NOTE: The system does not operate properly when a nonsupported memory module is installed.